In brief

 A little more on how I built this project

 This website was built with Hugo, for which I found this playlist very useful to learn.
 Generative AI helped tremendously with the CSS styling.
+A big reason I was able to finish this project was the advancement of this technology to the point that I didn’t have to keep slamming my head against the wall of stylesheet hierarchies and syntax.